editorandcriticism/editorandcriticism.github.io/cc/blog.md

 ### Recent Blog Posts

+<i class="fa fa-info" aria-hidden="true"></i> For some of these blog posts, I acted as the ghost writer; for other posts, I worked with the original authors to rewrite or substantially revise the content.
+I wrote and edited many of them myself.

 <i class="fa fa-external-link-square" aria-hidden="true"></i> [Blog Post:](https://blogs.vmware.com/telco/futurenet-disaggregation-award/) Seize the Future: Mavenir and VMware Win FutureNet Network Disaggregation Award